WCAG 2.2 AA conformance posture for ryderai.com.au: what works, what's pending, and how to report a barrier.

-ryderai.com.au targets Web Content Accessibility Guidelines (WCAG) 2.2 Level AA, the conformance level Australian Commonwealth procurement, APRA-regulated entity vendor onboarding, and AHPRA-aligned clinical workflows increasingly require.
+ryderai.com.au targets Web Content Accessibility Guidelines (WCAG) 2.2 Level AA, a common baseline for Australian Government digital services and enterprise vendor onboarding, and a practical accessibility target for regulated workflows.

 The standard covers four principles: content must be perceivable, operable, understandable, and robust.
 The site's design baseline targets all four, with the gaps below tracked on a remediation cadence.